qooxdoo/package-cache/docs/index.md

-## Qooxdoo Package Cache

 ![Update Package Cache](https://github.com/qooxdoo/package-cache/workflows/Update%20Package%20Cache/badge.svg)

-This repository is part of the qooxdoo package system, qooxdoo's "plugin" architecture.
+The qooxdoo package system is qooxdoo's "plugin" architecture.
 Packages contain qooxdoo libraries that can be loaded on-demand, using [a command line interface](https://qooxdoo.org/documentation/#/development/cli/packages).

 For more information on the individual packages, please view the online